-Note: If you performed a customized installation, this window will only show information for the servers that have been installed on this computer.
+Note: If you performed a custom installation, this window will only show information for the servers that have been installed on this computer.

-2 Click the Set Up Servers button.
+- 2 Click the Set Up Servers button.

 When the server setup is complete, click OK.

+- 3 Click the right arrow.